2020 Houtermans Award Citation & Acceptance

 Institut de Physique du Globe de Paris

-Response by Kun Wang
+Acceptance by Kun Wang

 Thank you, Fred, for your generous citation.
 Thank you, President Gíslason, the Houtermans Award Committee, and the European Association of Geochemistry for granting me this award.
 I feel incredibly humbled to receive such an honor as I see the names of so many respected geochemists on the list of awardees.
 I also feel extremely grateful as this is like a dream that has finally come true.
 However, I know very well from deep within my heart that I could not have accomplished anything without the sincere help I received from many people over these years.
 Please allow me to take this opportunity to acknowledge those mentors and role models who have shaped and lifted me through my academic career.